CCR Rule Compliance Data and Information

 - Closures are site specific and involve complex processes that balance multiple factors such as plant location, size and amount of material.

-The procedure being used to close the ash facilities is called close in place, which EPA recognizes as safe and effective.
+The closure process is recognized by EPA as safe and effective.
 Alabama Power will provide regular reports to regulatory agencies and will post information for the public.

 - It includes dewatering, capping and implementing robust flood control measures.